Beef Jerkies at Brandenburger Tor

 For five and a half hours last night, and all day today the Democratic Rules and Bylaws Committee was debating what do with the contested primaries of Michigan and Florida.
 And hell, were they debating.
 It’s a nightmare for the Democratic Party but a wet dream for C-SPAN addicts and, most of all, this guy:

-On Sunday afternoon, Melinda Henneberger cleared up some misconceptions about women voters.
-And she should know, as she has traveled the U.S. for about two years to try to find an answer to the question: How do women voters chose their candidate?
+On Sunday, May 18, Melinda Henneberger cleared up some misconceptions about women voters.
+And she should know, as she has traveled the U.S. for two years to find an answer to the question: How do women voters chose their candidate?

 Just when you thought the Dems were beginning to move in circles, looking to something as colorful as gas taxes to spike the “Donkey Punch,” Obama supporters turn the knobs and change the beat.